MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/understand-storage-resync.md

 ![ASCII of string "help!"](media/understand-storage-resync/help.png)

-Once we update the string, copy #2 and #3 will be succesfully updated.
+Once we update the string, copy #2 and #3 will be successfully updated.
 However, copy #1 still cannot be accessed because server #1 is down temporarily (for maintanence).

 ![Gif of writing to copy #2 and #2"](media/understand-storage-resync/write.gif)